 - I’ve set up 240 redirects so far.
 I’ve gone through cleaning the posts and pages links to make them shorter.
 And I’ve cleaned all the categories and tags, to remove those that weren’t relevant enough.
 This will also help me optimize the existing ones better, in time.

-- I’ve also reassessed the plug-ins, removed several of them and made some adjustments to the ones I kept.
+- I’ve also reassessed the plug-ins of the new Travel Bunny blog, removed several of them, and made some adjustments to the ones I kept.

 - I managed to improve the site speed and some technical SEO aspects, but there’s still some work to be done, particularly for mobile.